CodeFromAnywhere/typerepo/modules/generate-sdk-operations/README.md

 ## 📄 generateFunctionPathsSdk (exported const)

-`sdk-function-paths` indexes all operations and builds an object containing all operations.

 ## 📄 generateFunctionSdks (exported const)

 Creates

-- sdk
-- sdk-api (for just operations that have been determined to be exposed): add `export type { SdkApiType }`
+- sdk-api + sdk-api-keys (for all exposed functions)
-- sdk-js (functions that can be executed in the browser on the client side)
+- sdk-js (functions that can be executed anywhere)
-- sdk-keys (all sdk keys)
-- sdk-api-keys
-- sdk-js-keys
+- sdk-ui (functions that use JSX)

 Overwrites them if they already exist with minimal interruption time of the system

+## 📄 generateInterfacePathsSdk (exported const)

+`sdk-function-paths` indexes all operations and builds an object containing all operations.

 ## 📄 generateOperationsSdk (exported const)